esdc-devcop/esdc-devcop.github.io/guides/tfs-to-gccode.md

 Whatever tool is used to building your solution for deployment is also responsible for injecting the secrets into the config.
 Depending on the language and framework you are developing with, they may have different methods to managing the injection of those secrets.
-You may need to custom write a build script to search and replace secrets from your builds secret environment variables.
+You may need to custom write a build script to search and replace secrets from your build's secret environment variables.
 GitLab, Jenkins, Azure DevOps & TFS 2015 all have ways of managing secret environment variables for your scripted build.

 A new developer should likely be creating their own development secrets.